 NOTES ON NON-PASSENGER TYPE DATA:

-Non-passenger types have been researched for all U.S. and Canada jurisdictions up through the original goal of 1979.
-In many cases, research has been done beyond 1979 with newer ending dates dependent on logical factors such as the next baseplate issuance, availability of accurate data from governments, etc. The following table lists the most recent year researched in each jurisdiction:
+Non-passenger types have been researched for all U.S. and Canada jurisdictions up through the original Phase 1 goal of 1979.
+In many cases, research has continued beyond 1979, with newer Phase 2 ending dates dependent on logical factors such as the end of a long-term baseplate, availability of accurate data from governments, etc. The following table lists the most recent year researched in each jurisdiction:

 Alabama 1979 Kentucky 1982 North Dakota 1987